Gautham44/EyeWitness_cam/README.md

-# EyeWitness_cam
-A web-based platform that lets users capture or upload photos of a crime scene and instantly send them to the police.
-Designed to improve public safety through real-time visual reporting with location.

 # EyeWitness Cam - Crime Alert System 🚨

 EyeWitness Cam is a real-time crime reporting and alert system built using Flask.
 It allows users to report crimes by capturing photos, location, and timestamp, while the police dashboard receives live notifications and allows marking cases as resolved.